 In 1987, DeeDee Stephens had “The Sandbox Moment.”
 She was picking weeds out of her kids’ sandbox and thinking about her teenage daughter and her friends.
 DeeDee’s heart broke for students struggling under the weight of negative peer pressure – many of them making damaging and dangerous decisions.
-She decided something had to be done to support students.
+She decided something had to be done to support students and felt that God was calling them to get involved.
 DeeDee realized that the persuasive power teens have in one another’s lives could have tremendous positive impact.

 In 2002, the Teen Advisors organization responded to the concerns of parents, teachers, and administrators over their middle school students.
 The tide of negative peer pressure rises on students in middle school and they need support.
 The Velocity program maintains the principles of Teen Advisors and uses strategies tailored to the needs of middle school students.
 Seventh and eighth grade students who join Velocity make the same integrity commitment as high school students joining Teen Advisors and also speak to younger students within their schools.